manji2001/R_Project_Template/README.md

 # R_Project_Template

-This is a template for an R project.
+This is a template for a R project.